-Rain Or Shine Or Snow, And Occasionally With Perfect Flow, Kayak Festivals Come In All Shapes And Sizes
+Rain Or Shine Or Snow, And Occasionally With Perfect Flow, Kayak Festivals Come In All Shapes And Sizes.
+From officially unofficial gatherings of good friends to well-funded, multi-sport mega-fests.

 Best Festival You’ve Never Heard Of: